-And, I suppose, when we left the West to continue our travels and to explore the East, I expected to find another island like Utila somewhere amongst those tiny islands in the Sulu Sea between the Philippines and Malaysia or perhaps off Thailand amidst those verdant jewels in the Gulf of Thailand or on the Andaman Sea.
+On our world travels, I kind of expected we’d come across another island like Utila, somewhere in the world.
+Perhaps amongst those tiny islands in the Sulu Sea between the Philippines and Malaysia or off Thailand amidst those verdant jewels in the Gulf of Thailand or on the Andaman Sea.
 And, if not there, then surely somewhere in Indonesia?

 The first time we came to Utila was for the scuba diving.
-The island is known as a haven for scuba divers and The Backpacking Husband was going to do his Dive Master internment and certification from Utila.
+The island is known as a haven for scuba divers and it was through our research that we first discovered it.
+The Backpacking Husband was going to do his Dive Master certification in Utila.

-It’s a long haul to get here.
-I remember we flew from Glasgow Scotland via New York then Miami and onto Roatan (the larger of the Bay Islands) and all the time the planes were getting smaller.
+It’s long haul to get here.
+That first time, we flew from Glasgow Scotland via New York then through Miami and onto Roatan (the larger of the Bay Islands) and all the time the planes were getting smaller and smaller until we ended up in a tiny Cessna.

 I’d never flown in a Cessna before and I remember being terrified and exhilarated in equal measures.